voroninpaul/grunt-develop/README.md

 ## Notes:

   * Requires Grunt >= 0.4.0
+  * Uses it's own internal "watch", no need to list in `grunt-contrib-watch` as a target
   * No need to modify/export your server or alter your applications code.**

 ## Install